-- Crystal Bonvillian, Cox Media Group National Content Desk
+- By Crystal Bonvillian, Cox Media Group National Content Desk

 An Alabama man charged with multiple child sex abuse charges is believed by American and Southeast Asian authorities to be living in Thailand under an assumed identity.